 4Do angled-heel crunches.
 This exercise provides a medium-intensity workout, and is a more difficult variation of the classic crunch.

-2Do the revolved half moon pose.
-You'll need to concentrate on staying balanced at first, but once you've gone through this workout several times it should come naturally to you.
+2Do the You'll need to concentrate on staying balanced at first, but once you've gone through this workout several times it should come naturally to you.

 3Do some open leg rocker exercises.
 Building from a lower intensity routine to higher intensity moves, this exercise is the perfect compromise for those who prefer a less strenuous workout.
 Use a rocking movement with inverted legs to engage both the abdominals and the back.